WBRK-dev/wanime/README.md

 An anime website made with Laravel 10, Bootstrap 5 and an <a href="https://github.com/ghoshRitesh12/aniwatch-api">Anime API</a>.
 Watch anime, save anime to your watchlist, review an anime and get stats about your watchlist.

+## Redesign
+Redesign in progress.
+Checkout the other branch to have a look at that!

 ## Features
 - Watch anime
 - Search anime